TEJU4SEGUN/LITA-CAPSTONE-PROJECT-2/README.md

 - Insights into key factors driving customer cancellations and renewals.
 - Visualizations that highlight subscription trends, renewal patterns, and other important customer behaviors, aiding decision-making for targeted marketing and retention strategies.

+### Project Structure

+-README.md:Contains the main project documentation, including the project overview,goals, methodology, and results
+- Data/: Folder containing data files.
+  * Raw_data.csv: The original dataset with customer subscription data
+  * Processed_data.csv: The cleaned dataset used for analysis

+- Scripts/:Contains code script to clean and preprocess the raw data.

+- Images/: Folder for visualizations generated in the project
+  * customer_segments.png: Visual representation of customer segments.
+  * churn_trends.png: Graph showing trends in subscription churn

+- reports/: Final report or presentation files summarizing findings.
+ *summary_report.pdf: PDF report with key insights and recommendations.